lyokha/nginx-haskell-module/README.md

 The unsafe content handler implementation from the above example can be found in file [test/tsung/nginx-static.conf](test/tsung/nginx-static.conf).

+<br><hr><a name="fnuch1"><sup>**1**</sup></a>&nbsp; Did you read the notice in
+the beginning of the section?
+Yes, lazy bytestrings contents can be safely passed to the dark C side directly, provided *stable pointers* (*StablePtr*) to them are passed too.
+Creating a stable pointer to a bytestring makes it a *root object* that is guaranteed not to be garbage collected while the pointer is not freed.
+The bytestring *itself* can be relocated, but its buffers not!
+They are stored in *pinned memory arrays* that are not moved while the bytestring is alive.

 Asynchronous tasks with side effects
 ------------------------------------